Foot Blister Treatment: How To Treat Blisters Properly

-Your first blister treatment priority is to prevent infection.
-But it doesn't stop there.
-Monitor regularly for infection (every time you change your dressing).
+Your first foot blister treatment priority is to prevent infection.
+But it doesn’t stop there.
+Also monitor regularly for infection (every time you change your dressing).
 The signs of an infected blister include: pus; increasing pain, redness or heat around your blister; or red streaks extending from the blister.
-Here's how to ensure your blister doesn't get infected:
+Here’s how to ensure your blister doesn’t get infected:

-- Clean your hands - Apply antibacterial gel or soap and water to kill the germs on your hands.
+- Firstly, clean your hands – Apply antibacterial gel or soap and water to kill the germs on your hands.

-- Disinfect your blister - Use and antiseptic or antibiotic to kill the remaining germs on your blister.
+- Thirdly, disinfect your blister – Use and antiseptic or antibiotic to kill the remaining germs on your blister.

-- Cover your blister - This will keep any new germs out.
-It will provide protection to your blister.
-And it will provide a healing environment for your blister.
-Remember, don't just use tape, it will rip your roof off.
+- Finally, cover your blister – This will keep any new germs out.
+It will provide protection to your blister, and provide a nice healing environment for your blister.
+However, don’t just use tape, because it may well rip your roof off.
 If in doubt, use an island dressing.

-Choose the right blister treatment dressing (2 types)
+Choose the right foot blister treatment dressing (there are 2 types)

-There are two types of blister dressings yo can use.
-It's important to pick the right one for your blister.
+There are two types of blister dressings you can use.
+It’s important to pick the right one for your blister.

 1) Island dressings

-Island dressings consist of an island of non-stick absorbent material in the middle, surrounded by an ocean of adhesive.
-The island cushions your blister a little and absorbs any blister fluids.
+Island dressings consist of an island of non-stick absorbent material in the middle, surrounded by an “sea” of adhesive.
+The island both cushions your blister a little, and absorbs blister fluids.
 The adhesive secures the dressing to your skin and locks the germs out on all sides.
-You can use an island dressing on ANY blister.
+In fact, you can use an island dressing on ANY blister.

 2) Hydrocolloid blister plasters

 Hydrocolloid plasters are special blister dressings that should only be use on deroofed blisters.
 As the raw skin heals, it weeps.
-This weepiness comines with the hydrocolloid material to form a white gel underneath.
+As it does so, the fluid combines with the hydrocolloid material to form a white gel underneath.
 This provides a perfect healing environment for your deroofed blister to heal fast.
-It also prevents the plaster from sticking to the wound and disrupting valuable healed tissue when it's removed.
+It also prevents the plaster from sticking to the wound and disrupting valuable healed tissue when it’s removed.
 Read this to learn more, or watch the video below.